awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification.md

-# Auto Scaling AutoScalingGroup LifecycleHookSpecification<a name="aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification"></a>
+# Amazon EC2 Auto Scaling AutoScalingGroup LifecycleHookSpecification<a name="aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification"></a>

 <a name="aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification-description"></a>The `LifecycleHookSpecification` property type defines lifecycle hooks for an Auto Scaling group, which specify actions to perform when Auto Scaling launches or terminates instances\.
 For more information, see [ Auto Scaling Lifecycle Hooks](http://docs.aws.amazon.com/autoscaling/latest/userguide/lifecycle-hooks.html) in the *Auto Scaling User Guide*\.